Install and Configure SSH and Jupyter for Custom Images

 Configuration Parameters

-Before running the script, you need to configure the following parameters:
+Before running the script, configure the following parameters:

 • SSHPUB: Your SSH public key (e.g., ssh-rsa AAAxxxxx lepton@sampleDomain.com)